bushstas/classy-loader/README.md

 }
 ```

-Here the local prefix is "awesome-example-app-container" (global prefix plus the local prefix auto resolved from class name "Container").<br>
+Here the local prefix is "awesome-example-app-container" (global prefix plus the local prefix auto resolved from class name "Container").
-So in this mode you need to add point(s) for prefixes: one for the local prefix and two points for global prefix.<br><br>
+So in this mode you need to add point(s) for prefixes: one for the local prefix and two points for global prefix.

-And finally an example of a query for automatic mode (prefixAutoResolving set to "content").<br>
+And finally an example of a query for automatic mode (prefixAutoResolving set to "content").
 In the end we'll get the same result.

 ```javascript